Overview

 Results

-As a result of this initiative, we saw a:
+As a result of this initiative, we saw:

-54% increase in WM leads vs. the prior quarter
++54% WM lead submissions vs. the prior quarter

-This navigation menu and routing flow remained live from March 2024 - March 2025, when Ellevest was acquired.
+This navigation menu and routing flow remained live from March 2024 - March 2025, when Ellevest was acquired by Betterment.